Uses and Benefits of Joint Meetings in Commercial Mediation

 The CEDR foundation assembles groups of experienced practitioners and experts interested in progressing the field.
 Each group was tasked with translating their experiential learning in different aspects of the mediation process into a practical review of that specific subject.

-In this case, a group of mediators including Heather Allen, Stephen Bate, Chris Newmark, and Felicity Steadman gathers in July 2012 and examined joint meetings, pulling from their experiences and building a comprehensive guide to the process, benefits and risks, structures and creating a positive impact through joint meetings.
+In this case, a group of mediators including Heather Allen, Stephen Bate, Chris Newmark, and Felicity Steadman gathered in July 2012 and examined joint meetings, pulling from their experiences and building a comprehensive guide to the process, benefits and risks, structures and creating a positive impact through joint meetings.

 The purpose of this article is to promote wider and fuller use of joint meetings as a major contributor to the effectiveness of the mediation process.
 READ ARTICLE